oasis-tcs/odf-tc/README.md

 mvn clean install
 ```

-#### Default Value Extraction
+#### Default Value Extraction (not yet a test)

-It's first automated test is the extraction of default values from ODF 1.2, an enhanced ODF 1.2 version, ODF 1.3 and the most recent enhanced ODF 1.3 version with default values.
+It's first automated test will be the extraction of default values from ODF 1.2, an enhanced ODF 1.2 version, ODF 1.3 and the most recent enhanced ODF 1.3 version with default values.

 There had been three fixes on the ODF 1.2 specification being made by adding a character style to the default values making them extractable again on: